crablab/dissertation/reports/plan/project_plan.md

 A proof of concept program of confirming attendance utilizing the previous communication proof of concept and the learnings from the report into cryptographic methods of verifying attendance.
 This will be a functional prototype, although it is not expected it will be very useable.

 # Second Term Milestones

+Please see Appendix 1 for a Gantt chart overview.

 ## Reports
 - **Week 18**
 Expansion of the draft specification of the system.
 Minor clarifications to the core functionality will be made but greater emphasis will be placed on the User Interface design and proposed design sketches.
 This will include references to relevant Human Computer Interaction concepts to justify the design decisions and resulting User Experience for both student and staff users.
 It is anticipated that the data analytics functionality of the final system will be limited (it is not the main goal of the project) but the extent of this will be documented.
 The document will be complete enough for the system to be built independently from the author.